You can grow your blog in two ways:

 This tool allows you to create highly customized forms.
 You can ask questions or request information and incorporate all sorts of form elements.
 They look great and function perfectly.

-Additionally, you can create forms that are engaging because you can insert them in the middle of a sentence.
+Additionally, you can create engaging forms by inserting them in the middle of a sentence.

 Over the course of a month, Typeform records 5 million form submissions with a completion rate of 59%.
 In comparison, other form tools get between 3% and 28% completion rate.

 You ask a question, typically with a few definite answers, and results are tallied based on input by visitors.

 Polls are great when you’re trying to find out what your audience cares about or thinks about a specific topic.